nicholas-tao/nicholas-tao/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+I'm Nicholas, a Computer Science student at the University of Waterloo.
+I'm a software developer and currently searching for Spring/Summer 2021 (May-August) internships in software development.
+I'm always interested to hear about any cool projects you're working on!

 ### 🔭 I’m working on ...
 - Building and growing [Wave](https://wavechat.tech), a platform that connects incoming first-year university students
 - Interning @ [Posture Health](https://theposturehealth.com) as a Software Engineering Intern